chi-n-nguyen/tool-calling-chatbot/README.md

 **For AI @ DSCubed Winter Program 2025**

-A project I built to make my winter break meaningful - learning function calling with OpenAI while building tools around my actual interests (food & vintage fashion).
+A project I built to make my winter break meaningful - learning function calling with OpenAI while building tools around my actual interests (vintage fashion & food).
 Started as Project 1 requirements but evolved into something more personal.

 Built a modular command-line AI assistant that integrates with OpenAI's GPT-4o-mini, featuring three distinct function calling patterns that showcase different use cases.